One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability

-As $l\to 0$ with fixed positive $c$, we expect to see $Q_{11} \to \rho^*$ uniformly everywhere away from the edges $y=\pm 1$, for the minimiser of the OR energy \cref{eq:OR_energy}, as analysed in \cref{sec:OR}.
+As $l\to 0$, for fixed $c>0$, we expect $Q_{11} \to \rho^*$ and $M_1^2 \to 1 + 2c \rho^*$ uniformly away from $y=\pm 1$, for the OR energy minimiser in \cref{eq:OR_energy}.
 We note that $\rho^*(c) $ defined in \cref{eq:rho_max} is an increasing function of $c$ and $\rho^*(0)=1$, thus $\rho^*(c) > 1$ for all $c>0$.
-Similarly, we expect $M_1^2 \to 1 + 2c \rho^*$ away from $y=\pm 1$, for the OR minimiser of \cref{eq:OR_energy}.
-As discussed in \cref{thm:OR_limit_maps}, we expect a domain wall in $\Qvec$ near the edge $y=1$, within a boundary layer of width $\sqrt{l}$, where $Q_{11}$ jumps from $Q_{11}=\rho^*>1$ to the boundary value $Q_{11}(1) = -1$.
-Hence, there necessarily exists a domain wall with $Q_{11}=0$, within this boundary layer close to $y=1$.
-Analogously, there is a boundary layer near the other end point $y=-1$, within which $Q_{11}$ jumps from $Q_{11}(-1)=1$ to $Q_{11} =\rho^*$.
-However, this boundary layer does not contain a domain wall with $Q_{11} = 0$.
-Moreover, we expect that there are at least two OR minimisers of the OR energy \cref{eq:OR_energy} for $l$ small enough, with opposite signs of $M_1$ in the interior domain, away from $y=\pm 1$.
+As discussed in \cref{thm:OR_limit_maps}, we expect a domain wall in $\Qvec$ near the edge $y=1$, within a boundary layer of width $\sqrt{l}$, where $Q_{11}$ jumps from $Q_{11}=\rho^*>1$ to $Q_{11}(1) = -1$.
+Hence, there necessarily exists a nematic domain wall with $Q_{11}=0$, within this boundary layer close to $y=1$.
+Analogously, there is a boundary layer near the other end point $y=-1$, within which $Q_{11}$ jumps from $Q_{11}(-1)=1$ to $Q_{11} =\rho^*$, but this boundary layer does not contain a nematic domain wall.
+Moreover, we expect that there are at least two minimisers of the OR energy \cref{eq:OR_energy} for $l$ small enough, with opposite signs of $M_1$ in the channel interior.
 Each of these minimisers must contain at least one magnetic domain wall: near $y=1$ if $M_1 >0$ in the interior, or near $y=-1$ if $M_1<0$ in the interior respectively.
-Of course, all OR solutions are unstable critical points of the full energy \cref{eq:4} in the $l \to 0$ limit, as proven in \cref{thm:instability-OR}.